Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 This hotel does not have a restaurant (just a breakfast room where the complimentary breakfast is served), but there are several restaurants within a mile of the hotel.

 The Residence Inn offers “Park and Cruise” packages that allow you to park your car in their lot during your cruise.
 The packages include a certain number of vouchers for the shuttle to Port Canaveral.
 If you are not on such a package, you can pay separately for parking ($6/day) and the hotel offers a shuttle to Port Canaveral for $6 per person round trip.
 If you don’t want to use the shuttle, you can take a taxi to the port from this hotel for around $10.
-Try Checker Cab at (321) 799-0377.
 Thanks to Jamie D for additional info.

 Country Inn & Suites Cape Canaveral

 Country Inn & Suites Cape Canaveral is located virtually next door to the Residence Inn, so they are about the same distance from the port.
-Your stay includes a FREE deluxe hot breakfast buffet every morning.
-The hotel has a fitness center, FREE high-speed Internet access, outdoor heated pool with dedicated children’s pool area and waterfall hot tub, and shuttle service to the port.
+Your stay includes a FREE hot breakfast buffet every morning.
+The hotel has a fitness center, FREE high-speed Internet access, outdoor heated pool, a waterfall hot tub, and a gas grill and fire pit.
+Shuttle service is offered to the port (for a fee).

-There are four room types: standard rooms with one King bed or two Queen beds; children’s themed suites with one Queen bed and a separate kid’s room area with two bunk beds and a twin bed; one-bedroom suites with one King or two Queen beds and a separate living room area with a queen sleeper sofa; and Jacuzzi suites featuring one King bed with oversized corner Jacuzzi garden tub.
-Rooms include a microwave, small refrigerator and coffee maker.
+There are five room types: standard rooms with one King bed or two Queen beds; family suites with one Queen bed and a separate kid’s room area with two twin beds; one-bedroom suites with one King or two Queen beds and a separate living room area with a queen sleeper sofa; whirlpool suites featuring one King bed with a whirlpool tub; and Captain’s Quarter suites with King bed, queen sleeper sofa, separate living and dining areas and a larger kitchenette with a toaster oven.
+All room types include a microwave, small refrigerator (except Captain’s Quarter suites, which have full-size refrigerators) and coffee maker.

 The Country Inn & Suites does not have a restaurant (just a breakfast room where the complimentary breakfast is served), but there are several restaurants within a mile of the hotel.

-This hotel offers Park & Cruise packages that allow you to leave your car at the hotel while you are on your cruise and take a free shuttle to and from the port.
+This hotel offers Park & Cruise packages that allow you to leave your car at the hotel while you are on your cruise and take a shuttle to and from the port.
+If you don’t book a Park & Cruise package, you can still take the shuttle for a fee (currently $5/person).
+If you don’t want to use the shuttle, you can take a taxi to the port from this hotel for around $10.

 Radisson Resort at the Port